Neerum Neruppum: Cast

 The casting is established according to the original order of the credits of opening of the movie, except those not mentioned.

 Production

 The film was prominently shot at Gemini Studios.
 K. P. Ramakrishnan served as a stunt double for Ramachandran.
+The song "Viruntho Nalla Virunthu", performed by Jayalalithaa, was inspired by the song "Laddu Laddu Mittai Venumaa", featuring P. Bhanumathi in the film Apoorva Sagodharargal (1949 film).